 Having received the gift of faith myself I am keen to find ways to reach out to others

-Becky Reeve: to be ordained deacon in 2021
+Becky Reeve: ordained deacon in June 2021 - to be ordained priest in July 2022

 I am looking forward to being ordained in June and starting my curacy at St Augustine’s, Derby.